mintlabscombr/slimwhats/README.md

 REST API on top of [`go.mau.fi/whatsmeow`](https://github.com/tulir/whatsmeow) — manage multiple WhatsApp numbers from a single process, with a web manager UI and a clean HTTP surface for sending text + interactive buttons.

-This service lives inside the whatsmeow repository as a `git subdir` module.
-It is a downstream consumer of whatsmeow; the upstream library code is untouched.

 ## Quickstart

 ### 1. Required environment variables